mytechnotalent/Embedded-Hacking/README.md

 [Download](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf)

 ## Chapter 1: hello, world
-This chapter covers the basics of setting up a dev environment and basic template firmware for the STM32F401CCU6 MCU in addition to printing hello, world.
+This chapter covers the basics of setting up a dev environment and basic template firmware for the Pico W MCU in addition to printing hello, world.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

 ## Chapter 2: Debugging hello, world
-This chapter covers the debugging of our firmware for the STM32F401CCU6 MCU hello, world program.
+This chapter covers the debugging of our firmware for the Pico W MCU hello, world program.

+-> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.

+## Chapter 3: Hacking hello, world
+This chapter covers the hacking of our firmware for the Pico W MCU hello, world program.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/Embedded-Hacking.pdf) to read the FREE pdf book.